Stewori/JyNI/README.md

 ## 2. Current state

-We are currently able to load a C-extension into Jython, call methods and access attributes, provided that the extension uses only CPython API we have already implemented.
+We are currently able to load a C extension into Jython, call methods and access attributes, provided that the extension uses only CPython API we have already implemented.